meltingice/CamanJS/README.md

 CamanJS is very easy to extend with new filters and plugins, and it comes with a wide array of image editing functionality, which is only growing as the community makes more plugins.

-For more information, I highly recommend taking a look at the <a href="http://camanjs.com">official website</a> where there is more comprehensive documentation and interactive demos.
-You can also <a href="https://github.com/meltingice/CamanJS/wiki">read the wiki</a> for some basic information about the project and how to use it.
+For more information, I highly recommend taking a look at the [official website](http://camanjs.com) where there is more comprehensive documentation and interactive demos.
+You can also [read the wiki](https://github.com/meltingice/CamanJS/wiki) for some basic information about the project and how to use it.

+CamanJS is written in [Coffeescript](http://coffeescript.org) as of version 3.0.

 ## Example Usage